ksajan/CashCow/README.md

 3. **AI-Powered Financial Advisor**: Contextual understanding of both traditional and crypto finances.
 4. **Gamified Financial Wellness**: Making budgeting and saving engaging through blockchain rewards.

-## 🤝 Contributing

-We welcome contributions to CashCow!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## 📝 License